CORONA DIAMANTATA PER CAROTATRICE

 Diameter of the hole to be drilled:

-The hole size when using a diamond core bit for core drilling usually ranges from Ø24mm to Ø600mm.
-There are smaller diameters up to 4mm, but they are usually diamond core bits for stoneware and ceramic that can be mounted on drills or grinders.
+• The hole size when using a diamond core drill bit for a core drill generally ranges from Ø24mm to Ø600mm.
+Smaller diameters are available, down to 4mm, but these are usually diamond core bits for stoneware and ceramic that can be mounted on drills or grinders.

-Based on the diameter of the hole you need to drill, you will choose an equivalent diamond crown.
-If instead you need a particular diameter of the internal core to perform laboratory analysis, then it is essential to understand the internal diameter of the tool.
+• Depending on the diameter of the hole you need to drill, you'll choose an equivalent diamond core bit.
+If, however, you need a specific diameter for the internal core for laboratory analysis, it's essential to know the internal diameter of the tool.

 Nord srl produces diamond crowns from 4mm up to 1600mm in diameter, for various applications.